 Be inspired to learn….

-The education we offer at WMS is an exciting and inspiring journey of discovery and the acquisition of life-long learning skills and experiences for children from two years through to eleven years of age (year 6).
+The education we offer at WMS is an exciting and inspiring journey of discovery and the acquisition of life-long learning skills and experiences for children from two to six years.

 Our lower and upper school buildings are specially prepared with a full complement of Montessori didactic materials that teach the full breadth of Montessori subjects as well as many additional areas of study which are taught using specialist staff.